-People living with MND now have more opportunities to participate in research or clinical trials throughout Australia.
-It is proof of the accelerating progress we are making to end MND.
+People living with MND now have more opportunity to participate in research or clinical trials throughout Australia.
+It is proof of the accelerating progress we0 are making to end MND.

-Below you will find a list of the clinical trials, drug development projects and IMPACT grants we’ve invested in since 2016.
+Below you will find a list of the clinical trials, drug development projects and impact grants we’ve invested in from 2016 – 2021

 Drug Development projects are focused on advancing promising new drugs or therapies through the final stages of testing in preparation for their assessment in clinical trials with MND patients.

-- DEVELOPMENT OF A TDP-43-TARGETING GENE THERAPY FOR MND (Prof Roger Chung)
+- DEVELOPMENT OF TDP43-TARGETING GENE THERAPY FOR ALS (Prof Roger Chung)

-- COMBINATION THERAPY TO IMPROVE CuATSM OUTCOMES IN MND (Prof Justin Yerbury)
+- COMBINATION THERAPY TO IMPROVE ON CuATSM OUTCOMES IN ALS (Prof Justin Yerbury)

-- PROGRESSION OF THE C5A ANTAGONIST PMX205 TO CLINICAL TRIALS FOR MND (A/Prof Trent Woodruff)
+- PROGRESSION OF C5a ANTAGONIST PMX05 TO CLINICAL TRIALS (Prof Trent Woodruff)

-- TARGETING A DEREGULATED COPPER-IRON AXIS TO TREAT SPORADIC MND: A COMBINATION TREATMENT STRATEGY (A/Prof Peter Crouch)
+- TARGETING A DEREGULATED COPPER-IRON AXIS TO TREAT SPORADIC MND (Dr Peter Crouch)